Carfilzomib in combination with lenalidomide and dexamethasone [CAR2]

 - The patient has relapsed or progressing disease.

-- The patient has not been previously treated with lenalidomide unless lenalidomide was received as part of induction therapy prior to a stem cell transplant.
+- The patient has not been previously treated with lenalidomide unless lenalidomide was received in one of the specific scenarios listed below.
 Please confirm whether the patient has received previous lenalidomide or not:

 - the patient has not previously received any lenalidomide-containing therapy or